jacobbickus/NRF_CARGO_SCREENING/README.md

 The User can manipulate the simulation in various ways through the mantis.in macro input file.
 For example the following line of code:
 `> ./mantis -m mantis.in -o test.root -s 1`
 would run mantis with the inputs found in mantis.in located in the mantis executable directory.
-The ouput would be found in test.root and would have a seed of 1.
+The output would be found in test.root and would have a seed of 1.

 The command line input options and flags include:

-`-m macro file`
+`-a Energy` -> Sets the energy of the primary particle to the user's value in MeV

+`-d Debug` -> Runtime Boolean option for developers to place program in debugging mode printing statements at various spots in the program

+`-f PrintEvents` -> Runtime Boolean option to print event tracker to std::cout instead of G4cout to file

+`-h help` -> Prints Usage Options

+`-i Input Filename` -> Input File Containing hBrems bremsstrahlung input spectrum (ROOT Format TH1D*) to sample from.
+No importance sampling weighting will be done if the -i input is passed.
+The Default input file name is brems_distributions.root which should contain an importance sampling distribution

+`-m macro file`-> Macro File to be read for user input options -> Required!

 `-n addNRF` -> IF set to false NRF Physics will be removed from physicsList!
 The default is set to true.

-`-o output filename`
+`-o Output Filename` -> Data will be written to this file

 `-p print standalone.dat file` -> Calls G4NRF to print a file of NRF Energies (takes up to 15 min) not recommended for non-developers

+`-r Test Resonance` -> Tests Resonance energies as input

-`-s seed`
+`-s seed` -> Seeds simulation Default = 1

-`-t testBrem` -> For creating a bremsstrahlung beam to run Sampling.cc on for importance sampling input distribution
+`-t testBrem` -> For creating a bremsstrahlung beam for a secondary simulation input.
+Requires -a energy flag to be passed with max bremsstrahlung energy

 `-v NRF Verbose`

-`-e Event Check` -> Automatically Checks for Events where NRF Lead to Optical Photons that lead to detection see EventCheck.cc for details

-`-w Weight Histograms` -> Creates weighted histograms for TTree Outputs

-`-r Test Resonance` -> Tests Resonance energies for development of Sampling.cc

 __Mandatory Inputs for mantis.in__